sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: IsFrequency()

-     Returns true if the :ref:`data-domain` of the image is 'FREQUENCY` or `HALF-FREQUENCY'
+     Returns true if the :ref:`data-domain` of the image is `FREQUENCY` or `HALF-FREQUENCY`

      :rtype: bool

   .. method:: IsSpatial()

-     Returns true if the :ref:`data-domain` of the image is 'SPATIAL'
+     Returns true if the :ref:`data-domain` of the image is 'SPATIAL'.

      :rtype: bool

   .. method:: IsValid()

-     Please check ???????????
+     Returns true, when the image handle is valid, false if not.
+It is an error to call any method on the image handle other than `IsValid` when this method returns false.

     :rtype: bool

   .. method:: Paste(source_image)

      Copies the content of a different image into the current one, overwriting pre-existing data .
 The values of pixels with given indexes in the source image are copied into pixels with the same indexes in the target image.
 If the two images have different extents (see :class:`Extent`), pixels that do not exist in both are ignored.
 Please notice that this method only copies the pixel content: all other properties of the image are left untouched.

      :param source_image:
      :type  data: :class:`ImageHandle`